Tarkkailija (“Observer”) service has now been officially launched at etarkkailija.fi.

 Some examples: There are 26 lakes called Kuusijärvi and there are around 70 places called Kallio around Finland.
 There is a street called Käsivarrentie in the Finnish Lapland that spans over 150 km, with street numbers from 1 to over 15.000.
 Leiki distinguishes which exact lake, place or street address the user is looking for and finds the most relevant matches from over 2.2 million content articles.

 The system also analyzes user interests in real time and presents personally relevant content.
 Both behavioral and contextual content recommendations are shown on the etarkkailija.fi site, but perhaps more importantly these recommendations can be easily integrated to any online service, such as a municipality site, through the Leiki Focus widget platform.
 As a result, the user will get a unified and seamless service conceived by the personally most relevant information from the multitude of public sector organizations.

 The idea with the service has been to provide easy access to all kinds of public information in your environment – whether you are looking for information about building projects around your house or where you wish to move, about road works on your way to work, about services in your area, about environmental projects happening around the lake you swim in or close to your summer cottage.
 We would be happy to hear your feedback on the service and how you use it!

-The Leiki Focus services that are employed in Tarkkailija are SmartSearch for content search and alerts, SmartContext for contextual recommendations and SmartPersonal for behavioural recommendations.
-Both are widely used by publishers and broadcasters as part of our SmartMedia suite.
+The Leiki Focus services that are employed in Tarkkailija are SmartSearch for content search and alerts, SmartMedia for contextual and behavioural recommendations – all widely used by publishers and broadcasters

 How to use Tarkkailija?